 I just found that compared to the other two, the BOYA, I don’t sound as good on the BOYA as I do on the other ones.
 And I find that it’s a little bit more sensitive than the other mic.

 It picks up a little bit more noise than the other ones, but it’s totally fine to get started with.
 Now, my new up and coming favourite, and the third lavalier microphone that I think really has just taken my breath away, it’s like a new lover who’s just come by and, you know, just wowed me is the Deity V-Lav.
-So this is the case that you get with the Deity.
+This is the case that you get with the Deity.

 And I did, Deity did send me this microphone.
-So that’s a disclaimer there.
+That’s a disclaimer there.
 They sent it to me for free.
 And I love the Deity V-Lav because you get beautiful sound, you get a lot of cable.
 People complain about the length of this my microphone’s cable, but then again, I think if it were shorter, you would complain about that.

 I think the length is not a bad thing.
 You just have to manage it with some, you know, these velcro-wy tie things.
-So I really love the quality of sound that you get from the Deity V-Lav.
+I really love the quality of sound that you get from the Deity V-Lav.

 It works with your mobile device, it works with your camera, if you have a DSLR, so it’s a really versatile microphone.
 And the quality and the clean audio that you get from the Deity, I was really blown away.
-So when I tested it out, I was like Deity stop it.
+When I tested it out, I was like Deity stop it.

 It was such an amazing quality sound.
 And you don’t have to do anything in order to configure the sound, well in order to make it work.
 And that at the end of the day, I think is what I’m looking for.

 I don’t want to mess around with postproduction with audio.
 I don’t mess around with settings.
 I just want to turn it on, use it and have it work.
-So the Deity V-Lav now is like my favourite of all the microphones that I own and I own quite a few.
+The Deity V-Lav now is like my favourite of all the microphones that I own and I own quite a few.

 And lav mics are a great way of getting started.
 The’yre quick and easy to use and they’re quite versatile, you know, they do the job.
-So let’s talk about what if you did not want to be wired and what if you really need the flexibility on your video to move around?
+Let’s talk about what if you did not want to be wired and what if you really need the flexibility on your video to move around?

-So with this wireless one, you have the microphone which you clip to yourself and then you have the receiver, oops, sorry, you had the receiver bit, which you can then plug into your phone or a camera as well.
+With this wireless one, you have the microphone which you clip to yourself and then you have the receiver, oops, sorry, you had the receiver bit, which you can then plug into your phone or a camera as well.

-So I really love the wireless option that you get with the RODE Wireless GO.
+I really love the wireless option that you get with the RODE Wireless GO.
 In terms like, so this has a microphone on itself, so the one that you clip to yourself.
 I do find that this microphone is okay.

 It’s not blown me away amazing, but it’s okay.
 And it works better because you can actually take a lavalier microphone and plug it into the microphone itself.
 And that will give you better audio.

-So you could use it as a wireless device and plug a lavalier microphone to get cleaner audio.
+You could use it as a wireless device and plug a lavalier microphone to get cleaner audio.
 I find it’s much better with another microphone plugged into it, which kind of adds to the cost of it, but it’s like that wireless, the whole wireless thing is always a little bit expensive at the time at this time.

 But yeah, that’s an option because some people, you know, if you’re doing fitness videos, if you’re doing cooking videos, cables kind of get in the way.
 If you want a wireless option, the RODE Wireless GO, it’s a decent option.
 And I’ve played with another wireless microphone who I won’t name and the audio was just dirty.

-So that’s the wireless option.
+That’s the wireless option.
 Let’s go on to some other alternatives.
 Now, I’ve got some mini shotguns.
 I told you I have a lot of microphones.
 I like the mini shotguns, and these are kind of two different classes, but I’ve had to put them in the same grouping for this livestream.

 I love this little one because it just works.
 I use it all the time for my YouTube stories and my Instagram stories.
 And my Facebook stories, I guess.
 All the stories, I use it for all the stories.